 Makrut Lime Leaves

 Makrut lime leaves, known in Thailand as Bai Magrut, are an essential component of Thai cuisine.
 In America, they are commonly called kaffir limes, but that is a slang that some people find offensive.
 For years I cooked what I thought was decent-tasting Thai food without makrut lime, and when I finally learned where to find it at my local Asian grocery store, it was a complete game changer.
 Some stores have it fresh, and some keep it frozen.
-It’s a downgrade, but if you can't get them you can substitute with a bit of lime zest, and it will still be yummy.
+It’s a downgrade, but if you can't get them you can substitute with dried lime leaves, or a bit of lime zest, and it will still be yummy.

 Dried Red Chilies